 The Eastern Washington University Police Department is located in the Red Barn on Washington Street at Seventh Street in Cheney.
-The Red Barn administrative operations are conducted from 8 a.m. to 12:00 p.m. and 1:00 p.m. to 5 p.m., Monday-Friday.
-At other times, police assistance can be obtained by calling (509) 498-9233.
+The Red Barn administrative operations are conducted during normal business hours, Monday-Friday.
+At other times, police assistance can be obtained by calling 509.535.9233.
 EWU police can also be reached toll-free from Spokane by calling this same number.
 For emergency situations, please call 911; there may be a slight pause, but please stay on the line.